 Entertaining kids can be so expensive, especially in the six weeks holidays.
 Whilst I balk at the idea of spending more than £30 on an item of clothing for me, we will regularly end up spending that if we head out for the day with the kids.
 We are really lucky in the North East to have so many options for free days out, from out beautiful beaches to the fantastic parks in the area.
 But sometimes it's hard to think of them all, so I've had a brainstorm and put as many as I can think of in this list.
-I considered 'cheap' to be less than £7 in total for the cost of an activity for an adult and two kids.
-I've come up with 42 so thats one for every day of the school holidays.
+I considered frugal to be less than £10 in total for the cost of an activity for an adult and two kids (it was £7 last year but so many things have gone up in price!).
+I've come up with 42 so that’s one for every day of the school holidays.
 Hopefully this might be a page that you return to a few times over the summer holidays to get some ideas that won't leave you eating baked beans for dinner 6 nights a week.

 Most of the free/cheap ideas are available every day, but there are some which are specific events, so where that is the case I've highlighted the date.
 Right this post is a long one - so lets get to the ideas.

-Please check with the organiser before heading out for the day in case there have been any last minute changes.
+I’ve compiled this list based on publicised info.
+Please please please double check with the organiser before heading out for the day in case there have been any last minute changes.

 The discovery museum has always been a good shout for a day out with kids, but they have recently upped their game.
 The Play and Invent space, open every day with FREE entry, is home to the Little Inventors North 2030 challenge for the summer.
 Earlier in the year kids across the North East were asked to design ingenious inventions to tackle the challenges of the future.
 The 15 best have actually been made and are on display.
 As well as viewing them, kids can get creative and design their own weird and wonderful invention using the recycled materials and build and construct whatever they fancy using K’nex and Lego.
 As usual kids can also access the brilliant Play Tyne area to get wet playing with the funnels, boats and ducks along a model river tyne.
 At £1.50 entry it's a real bargain.
 The rest of the museum is good for an explore, although some of it is badly in need of a refurb, my two particularly like the science maze.